 Identify the DHT Data Pin & Type

 Referred back to the board schematic to confirm the GPIO pin connected to the DHT sensor's data line, and verified whether the sensor is a DHT11 or DHT22 — they use the same protocol but the library constant differs between them.
-The data pin requires a 10kΩ pull-up resistor to 3.3V, which was already included in the board design.
+The data pin is connected to GPIO 14, which was already included in the board design.

 Step 06